 While WordPress.com used to massively restrict which plugins you could install depending on your plan, the good news is that the Pro plan now lets you access (almost) all plugins.
 There are just a few exceptions that are listed here.

 Winner: In terms of choice, WordPress.org wins because there are no restrictions on what you can install.

 Round 5: Blogging

-The WordPress software was originally built to create blogs.
+The WordPress software was originally built to start blogs.
 So you can bet everything is in there to make it as easy as possible for you to post, preview and publish content.
 You can: